department-of-veterans-affairs/component-library/packages/core/README.md

 ### Usage

-To use these Web Components in your own project, follow the [installation steps](https://design.va.gov/documentation/developers#load-the-web-component-library).
+To use these Web Components in your own project, follow the [installation steps](https://design.va.gov/about/developers#load-the-web-component-library).
 This will allow the components to be used in JSX or HTML.

-## Making a release
+## Contributing

-Include a list of changes when you create a new release.
-Each bullet point should be one or two clear sentences.
-We have been using [Keep a changelog](https://keepachangelog.com/en/1.0.0/) informally and have had good success with it.

-## Publishing Module to NPM

-After you've tested and previewed your changes locally it's time to publish a new version of the package to NPM.

-> Prerequisite: you must be [registered](https://docs.npmjs.com/getting-started/publishing-npm-packages) with NPM, be a member of the "department-of-veterans-affairs" organization, and have the appropriate organization role to publish an update to the module.
-Verify that you are logged in correctly by running `npm whoami`.
-If you are unable to publish an update, confirm you are a member of the "department-of-veterans-affairs" organization by going to your Profile page on [npmjs.com](https://www.npmjs.com).

 ### 1. Submit your PR